A-kriti2502/sciprog_24/practical3/README.md

 # Practical 3: Area Under the Curve Using the Trapezoidal Rule

 ## Overview
-In this practical, we calculate the area under the curve of the function using the **Trapezoidal Rule**.
+In this practical, I calculate the area under the curve of the function using the **Trapezoidal Rule**.
 The goal is to approximate the integral of tan(x) from x = 0 to x = 𝜋/3 and compare the result with the exact solution:

 $$
 \int_0^{\frac{\pi}{3}} \tan(x) \, dx = \log(2)